-1.3B Investments.
+- 1.3B Investments.
 We will invest the assets comprising this SIMPLE-IRA unless the application page indicates otherwise.
-We have the following powers, rights and duties regarding the investment of your SIMPLE-IRA assets.

-- You expressly authorize us to invest your SIMPLE-IRA funds into one or more deposit accounts as being offered by our financial institution or any related affiliate. - See the application page for our name.
+We have the following powers, rights and duties regarding the investment of your SIMPLE-IRA assets. - You expressly authorize us to invest your SIMPLE-IRA funds into one or more deposit accounts as being offered by our financial institution or any related affiliate. - See the application page for our name.
 Such deposit accounts must bear a reasonable rate of interest as determined by the terms of the deposit instruments and the short and long term economic conditions.
-The terms of any such accounts are incorporated by reference into the agreement. - To hold any property in our name or that of our nominee or in any other form we consider desirable. - c.
-To invest in bonds, notes, debentures, mortgages, trust interests, investment stock, mutual funds, general and limited partnership interest, deposits which bear a reasonable interest rate in the trustee, or in such other property, real or personal, within the United States, as the trustee may deem advisable, or as directed by you. - To invest in common trust funds and common investment funds (within the meaning of Code section 408(a)(5)). - To hold in cash such portion of the SIMPLE-IRA assets as shall be reasonable under the circumstances. - f.
-To exercise any powers and rights of any individual owner with respect to any property of the SIMPLE-IRA including, but not limited to, conducting business or litigation, participating in a voting trust, merger, borrowing funds and to do all other acts in its judgment necessary or desirable for the investment of your SIMPLE-IRA assets even though the specific power to do such acts is not listed. - g.
+The terms of any such accounts are incorporated by reference into the agree- - To hold any property in our name or that of our nominee or in any other form we consider desirable. - c.
+To invest in bonds, notes, debentures, mortgages, trust interests, investment stock, mutual funds, general and limited partnership interest, deposits which bear a reasonable interest rate in the trustee, or in such other property, real or personal, within the United States, as the trustee may deem advisable, or as directed by you. - To invest in common trust funds and common investment funds (within the meaning of Code section 408(a)(5)). - e.
+To hold in cash such portion of the SIMPLE-IRA assets as shall be reasonable under the circumstances - f.
+To exercise any powers and rights of any individual owner with respect to any property of the

+SIMPLE-IRA including, but not limited to, conducting business or litigation, participating in a voting trust, merger, borrowing funds and to do all other acts in its judgment necessary or desirable for the investment of your SIMPLE-IRA assets even though the specific power to do such acts is not listed.

+- g.
 To allow you (the SIMPLE-IRA grantor) pursuant to written policy to direct the investment of your SIMPLE-IRA assets.
 For purposes of this section, the term "you" includes any Investment Manager which you have named.
-When we permit you to direct the investment, we shall not be liable for any loss you suffer. - 1.4 Withdrawals/Termination.
-You are permitted to withdraw funds from your SIMPLE-IRA at any time.
-To request a distribution, you must notify us and complete our distribution form, and furnish us with the reason for your distribution.
-If you indicate the distribution is because of your disability, or because you have been a plan participant for two years or more and are age 591⁄2 or older, then you must provide us with the necessary verification in the format we require.
+When we permit you to direct the investment, we shall not be liable for any loss you suffer. - 1.3C.
+Voting Proxies.
+The IRA grantor and the IRA custodian/trustee agree the following provisions will apply to investment proxies related to the IRA investments.
+We as the IRA custodian/trustee have the responsibility to perform the proxy duties, including voting, whether we select the investments or you select the investments because you self-direct your IRA.
+We as the IRA custodian/trustee are the owner of the IRA investments.
+We will use our best efforts to determine what is best for your IRA.
+In general, the investments selected for your IRA (by us or you) must be in your economic interest considering only pecuniary factors.